 Q: What does the poison ivy plant look like?

 Poison ivy is the most common and widespread plant of the three.
-It is characterized by its leaves, which have three or five serrated-edge, pointed leaflets.
+It is characterized by its leaves, which have three pointed leaflets.
 Its leaves assume bright colors in the fall, turning yellow and then red.
 Poison ivy grows as a vine or free-standing plant in the East, Midwest, and South and as a shrub in the far northern and western United States, including the Great Lakes and Canada.

 Q: What does the poison oak plant look like?